What is Direct Care?

 Family Caregivers – Paid or Unpaid

-As the number of Americans needing care climbs through 2050, the ratio of people available to care for them declines.
-The typical caregiver is a 46-year-old woman providing care to her mother.vi Describing the looming challenge of caring for the United States’ baby boomers as they age, AARP’s public policy researchers define the caregiver support ratio as “the number of potential caregivers between the ages of 45-64 for each person aged 80 and older.”
-This ratio stood at seven potential caregivers for every person 80 or older in 2010, but will decline to 4 to 1 by 2030 and 3 to 1 in 2050.vii Women still do most of the family caregiving.
-Among all family caregivers, 60 percent are female. viii
+As the number of Americans requiring care climbs through 2050, the ratio of people available to care for them declines.
+The typical caregiver is a 46-year-old woman providing care to her mother.
+Describing the looming challenge of caring for the United States baby boomers as they age, AARP’s public policy researchers define the caregiver support ratio as “the number of potential caregivers between the ages of 45-64 for each person aged 80 and older.”
+This ratio stood at seven potential caregivers for every person 80 or older in 2010 but will decline to 4 to 1 by 2030 and 3 to 1 in 2050.
+Women still do most of the family caregiving.
+Among all family caregivers, 60 percent are female.

 Sources: